 Sexual exploitation and violence has risen dramatically in the region.

 Many families were forced to flee their homes with little or nothing at all.
 Significant numbers of refugees are living in crowded camps but 76% are in urban or rural areas where, with extremely limited resources, they face rising rent and living costs with no way of supporting their families.

 Humanitarian organisations are also under pressure to provide food, shelter, health care, education and safety.

 - Our response

 In Lebanon, over a million Syrians are registered as refugees.
-We've helped over 156,000 people, providing hygiene kits and helping refugees access further health, legal and social support; installing water tanks; and working with municipalities to improve water supply and sanitation infrastructure for refugees as well as host communities.
+We've helped almost 159,000 people, providing hygiene kits and helping refugees access further health, legal and social support; installing water tanks; and working with municipalities to improve water supply and sanitation infrastructure for refugees as well as host communities.

 In Egypt, we provide psychosocial assistance to women, men and children helping them to cope with their experience of violence, flight and loss of family and friends.
 We are also raising awareness among the refugees of sexual exploitation and other forms of gender-based violence to protect them from any form of abuse.
 In Eqypt CARE has so far helped over 10,400 people.